 When at the appropriate level, estrogen can improve symptoms of depression by increasing the production of a helpful neurotransmitter called serotonin.
 Increased levels of serotonin can improve mood, alleviate anxiety, and restore personal outlook.
 Alternatively, a lack of estrogen can contribute to a serotonin deficiency resulting in depression, anxiety, insomnia, and other symptoms relating to depression.
 Furthermore, excess estrogen, or estrogen dominance, can cause significant swings in mood and promote powerful depressive symptoms.
 Even though estrogen is touted as the female sex hormone, maintaining an appropriate level of estrogen in both men and women is an important component of fending off depression.

 Testosterone plays a critical role in male mental wellness.
 When working as intended and at the appropriate level, testosterone promotes self-confidence, regulates mood, and promotes a greater sense of well-being.
 Low testosterone is often accompanied by symptoms of depression.
 Poor testosterone levels are a common concern because as men age their levels being to decline rapidly.
 For example, by the time most men reach the age of 60, their body will likely only produce one-quarter of what it was when they were in their 20s.
 Therefore, the risk of depression among men increases significantly with age.

 Balancing Hormones for Better Mental Health

 Depression is a prominent problem affecting many individuals both nationally and globally.
-Unfortunately, many are not aware of the powerful influence that hormones have over their mental well being and their relationship to mood disorders such as depression.
+Unfortunately, many are not aware of the powerful influence that hormones have over their mental well-being and their relationship to mood disorders such as depression.
 When treating depression, it is essential that hormone imbalances be considered and subsequently treated.
-If you are suffering from depression be sure to have your hormone levels checked as an imbalance could be the underlying cause of you condition.
+If you are suffering from depression be sure to have your hormone levels checked as an imbalance could be the underlying cause of your condition.